rdp/visualuruby_here/examples/vrsamples/samples/Readme.txt

 These are sample script for VisualuRuby Project(temp-name).
-You needed VisualuRubyProject's archives to examine them.
+You need VisualuRubyProject's archives to examine them.
 See http://www.threeweb.ad.jp/~nyasu/software/vrproject.html .
-(Download page is at http://www.threeweb.ad.jp/~nyasu/vruby/vruby/core.html) I'm sorry that NO english pages are available now.
+(Download page is at http://www.threeweb.ad.jp/~nyasu/vruby/vruby/core.html)

+See ../../README if things crash

 FILES:
 margintest.rb